cdondrup/petri_net/README.md

                         LocalUpdate: ["value", {LocalQuery: "result"}, ""]
 ```

-this action performed a local update: `LocalUpdate: ["value", {LocalQuery: "result"}, ""]`.
+This action performes a local update: `LocalUpdate: ["value", {LocalQuery: "result"}, ""]`.
 This translates to: "Query the local KB for `result` and save the return value in the local KB as `value`".
 So it basically saves `result` to `value` -> `result=value`.
 Hence the next loop iteration `value=6` and I am sure you can see where this is going.
 So all we do here is basically counting from 5 to 10.
 I know, not very impressive when you think about it but this is just a place holder for whatever operation you would like to perform.

 **Worlds**

-The is one final file missing, the `worlds.yaml` file found [here](rpn_recipe_planner/etc/worlds.yaml).
+There is one final file missing, the `worlds.yaml` file found [here](rpn_recipe_planner/etc/worlds.yaml).
 This file simply tells the programme where to find the domain file and the plans:

 ```yaml
 example: